 NOTE: To facilitate ranking by the committee, submit separate requests for each project; however, multiple items can be submitted as one request if it is required that the projects are packaged together.

-It is suggested that you meet with Robert Jenkins - Director, Facilities, Maintenance, & Operations - prior to submitting a Facilities Needs Request.
+You are required to meet with Robert Jenkins--Director, Facilities, Maintenance, & Operations-by WEDNESDAY, OCTOBER 9 if you are submitting a Facilities Needs Request.
 909-384-8662 or rjenkins@sbccd.cc.ca.us.